UMM-CSci-4453-S19/lab-2-schon094/README.md

 ## A few SQL statements

 Below are a few SQL statements and their structure.
-Any expression enclosed in angle-brackets is **meant to be replaced**.
+Any expression enclosed in angle-brackets is **meant to be replaced** (including the angle brackets themselves).

 ```
 	UPDATE <table> SET <field>="<value>" WHERE <condition>;